singularityhub/data-container/README.md

 operating system to support libraries, small data files, and ultimately running scientific software, then we might define a data container as:

-> a container to support the provenance, management, and query of data.
+1. a container to support the provenance, management, and query of data.
+2. container should work bound as a volume or on it's own

 ## Docker